sadeqEbrahim/Excercise13/README.md

 ### Running the Code
+## Running using ducker
+Pull and build the container image from GitHub
+`docker pull ghcr.io/sadeqebrahim/myapp:latest`
+`docker run -d -p 8080:8080 ghcr.io/sadeqebrahim/myapp:latest`
+and then go to this localhost: http://localhost:8080/

+## Running using the notebook
 To run this code, follow these steps:

 1. **Set Up the Environment**: Ensure that you have a Python environment set up with the necessary libraries installed, including `pandas`, `scikit-learn`, `seaborn`, and `matplotlib`.